makakken/roseguarden/docs/docs/minimal.md

 Event: when a authenticator appears (rfid) and assign mode is active

-The node should request a assign code for the user by sending a `requestAssignCode` action request to the server.
+Action: The node should request a assign code for the user by sending a `requestAssignCode` action request to the server.

+**Example of the requestAssignCode request to send:**

 ``` json
   "actions": [